Following your passion

 Instead, cultivate a mindset of purpose.
 Find what you’re good at doing, find what you like doing, see if there is a need for your skill, and see if you can get paid for it.
 When you can answer these questions, you’ll find a direction for your vision.

-Here’s the hard truth, there is no special passion waiting for us.
+Here’s the hard truth, for the great majority of us there is no special passion waiting.

 It has to be created and maintained, like a garden, if you want true results.
 The good news is that we have the opportunity to create and maintain a passion starting now.